 “I feel like the Auckland art scene is this massive sandwich and we’re just the little filler,” Léa Charron tells me, analogising where she and her new artist-run space fit into the wider landscape of art in this city.
 “We’re not the bread, we’re not the meat, we’re the nice little sauce that brings it all together.”

-I’m meeting the artist and her recently-anointed Co-Curator Nick Jamieson, for a drink to ask them more about Sosâge, the new space Léa opened in Grey Lynn earlier this year.
+I’m meeting the artist and co-curator Nick Jamieson, for a drink to ask them more about Sosâge, the space Léa opened in Grey Lynn.
 But it was she who posed the first question, asking — an antipodean-inflection offsetting her native French accent — “how did you hear about us?”

 Sosâge had been on my radar since I had driven past the space a month or so before.
 Occupying a small spot on Grey Lynn’s Dryden Street, the gallery maintains a neutral palette in line with something one might expect from an art space.
 But don’t let its white walls fool you.
 Sosâge’s offering is different from the norm.